Shamrock Pretzels are a great, festive St. Patrick’s Day treat. And they’re only 2 Ingredients: pretzels and candy melts.

 Melt the candy melts according to the package.

-The easiest way to do this is to melt the candy melts for one minute in the microwave.
+The easiest way to do this is to pour the candy melts in a microwave-safe bowl.
+Heat for one minute.
 Then, take them out and stir them.

 Put them back in for another 30 seconds and stir.
-Continue this until the candy melts are completely melted.
+Continue this at 30-second intervals until the candy melts are completely melted.